Asymptotically Good Additive Cyclic Codes Exist: Definitions and Notation

-By {\bf additive cyclic code} over $\mathbb{F}_{q^\ell},$ we shall mean an $\F_q$-linear code over the alphabet $\mathbb{F}_{q^\ell}$ that is invariant under the shift $T.$ See \cite{B1,B2,BE} for background material on this important family of codes.
+By an {\bf additive $\lambda$-constacyclic code} over $\mathbb{F}_{q^\ell},$ we shall mean an $\F_q$-linear code over the alphabet $\mathbb{F}_{q^\ell}$ that is invariant under the shift $T_\lambda.$ In particular, when $\lambda=1$, i.e., additive cyclic code, see \cite{B1,B2,BE} for background material on this important family of codes.

+For simplicity, we may write QT, QC, or constacyclic instead of $(\lambda,\ell)$-QT, $\lambda$-QC , or $\lambda$-constacyclic.
+We illustrate the link between various families of codes by the following diagram where horizontal arrow means $\lambda=1,$ and vertical down arrow means $\ell=1.$